 You’ll love this pattern collection of 28+ easy knit hat patterns.
 From beanies to slouch hats, these stylish patterns are the perfect way to keep warm this winter.
 We’ve searched everywhere for modern knit hats that anyone would love to wear.

-However, before we get to the list, we want to outline some of the basic principles of hat knitting for those that may be closer to the beginner skill level.
+However, before we get to the list, we want to outline some basic principles of hat knitting for those that may be closer to the beginner skill level.

 Beginner Knit Stitches & Methods